5 Common UDAAP Compliance Violations & How to Stop Them

 Mitigate UDAAP Risk with PerformLine

-PerformLine is the only technology that provides an omni-channel compliance solution across six marketing channels, including the web, calls, emails, messages, documents, and social media.
+PerformLine provides an omni-channel compliance solution across web, calls, email, messages, documents, and social media.
+With UDAAP rulebooks and monitoring tools, we help institutions detect violations early and remediate risks.